Aviation Week Network

 The Aviation Week Network is best known for its flagship magazine, Aviation Week & Space Technology.

 Publications

-The Aviation Week Network publishes three sector specific print magazines: Aviation Week & Space Technology, Business & Commercial Aviation and Air Transport World.
+The Aviation Week Network publishes several aerospace-and-defense related publications, including three major sector-specific print magazines: Aviation Week & Space Technology (the dominant U.S. news magazine of the aerospace industry), Business & Commercial Aviation (a prominent business aviation industry news-and-features magazine), and Air Transport World (the principal U.S. magazine of the commercial aviation industry).
 It distributes ShowNews via an app at major international air shows.

 It also publishes a number of email market briefings targeted at the aerospace, defense, space, airline, business aviation and advanced air mobility sectors including Aviation Daily, Aerospace Daily & Defense Report, Advanced Air Mobility Report, SpeedNews and The Weekly of Business Aviation.

 Conference and events

 Aviation Week Network's conference and exhibitions have predominantly specialized in the aircraft maintenance, repair and overhaul (MRO) industry for the past two decades.
 The group currently produces six MRO events around the world, with its flagship North American conference attracting some 10,000 attendees.

 Since its acquisition by Penton Media, the group took over manufacturing and supply chain conferences, which are run under the SpeedNews banner.

 Aviation Week Network runs two major awards ceremonies: Aviation Week's Laureate Awards and the Air Transport World Industry Achievement Awards.
 The Laureates focus on achievements in aerospace and defense technology and innovation, and have been dubbed the 'Oscars' of the aerospace industry.
 ATW's industry awards focus on airline achievements.